A note on the total action of $4D$ Gauss-Bonnet theory: Total action of four-dimensional Einstein-Gauss-Bonnet gravity

 \subsection{A word about the counter terms}

 We saw above that both on-shell action and surface terms are divergent in four-dimensional Einstein-Gauss-Bonnet theory.
 There are mainly two different types of divergence (i) the IR divergence because the volumes of both $\mathcal{M}$ and $\partial\mathcal{M}$ are infinite, and (ii) divergences due to the limit $D\rightarrow4$.
 To make sense of the total action one therefore has to regularise the action by eliminating these divergences.
 Remarkably, for the AdS spacetime, the IR divergences that arise in the total action are all proportional to the boundary metric.
 By subtracting suitable combinations of curvature scalars constructed from the boundary metric, called counterterms, one can accordingly make the total action finite.
-This counterterm regularization procedure has a physical interpretation in the AdS/CFT context and leads to a well-defined meaning to the notions of energy and momentum in AdS\cite{Balasubramanian:1999re}.
+This counterterm regularization procedure has a physical interpretation in the AdS/CFT context and leads to a well-defined meaning to the notions of energy and momentum in AdS \cite{Henningson:1998gx,Balasubramanian:1999re}.
+For instance, the Weyl anomaly of the boundary conformal field theories can only be precisely matched with supergravity calculations by including proper counterterms in the gravity action \cite{Henningson:1998gx}.
+The counterterms are not only fundamental for a systematic development of the renormalized correlation functions of the boundary CFT but also of paramount importance for the reconstruction of holographic bulk spacetime from the boundary CFT data \cite{deHaro:2000vlm}.
+For more discussion on the importance of the counterterms in holographic renormalisation, including the Hamiltonian formalism and connection between counterterms and induced canonical momenta, see \cite{Papadimitriou:2004ap,Martelli:2002sp} (for a review, see \cite{Skenderis:2002wp}).